Skip to main content

 Session 7: Clinical Trials and Latest Research

-• PHOENIX Trial
+• PHOENIX Trial - Professor Sandosh Padmanabhan

-• A Year in Hypertension
+• A Year in Hypertension - Professor Jacob George

-• Hypertension Care: Detection, Treatment & Targets
+• Hypertension Care in Canada: Detection, Treatment & Targets - Professor Ross Tsuyuki

 • Q&A/Panel discussion